nathan-fiscaletti/keyboardsounds/README.md

 ## Installation

 > Note: `ffmpeg` must be available on your path for this application to function.
+Click [here](https://ffmpeg.org/download.html) for more information.

 ```sh
 $ pip install iostypingsound